rekalogika/rekalogika.dev/docs/file/03-file.md

 /** @var FileInterface $file */

-// from a string
+// From a string
 $file->setContent('Hello World!');

-// from a stream or resource
+// From a stream or resource
 $file->setContentFromStream($resource);
 ```